 In Australia, it is normal to take the symbolic wafer bread of Christ’s last supper and dip it into the wine offered by two different people.

 In little village Sicily it’s all done by the priest, you are not to touch anything, not to say Amen, everything is placed into your mouth and you are expected to nod profusely at the giving of communion.
 It felt like being back in medieval times, total silence and reverent submission to the central ceremony of the Roman Catholic Church.

-I am constantly in awe at how the same religion can have so many different ways of being practiced according to which nation you find yourselves in.
+I am constantly in awe at how the same religion can have so many different ways of being practised according to which nation you find yourselves in.

 The religious element of a baptism is often forgotten with the distractions of superficial preparations and materialistic concerns that tend to overshadow the religious rite which welcomes a child into the community.

-It saddens me to see how a new journey through the church becomes about buying the perfect outfit, the flashiest gold jewelry gift for the child and the restaurant’s seafood menu.
+It saddens me to see how a new journey through the church becomes about buying the perfect outfit, the flashiest gold jewellery gift for the child and the restaurant’s seafood menu.